 - compliance

-- Scheme reconstructions
+- scheme reconstructions

 - Development and implementation of investment strategies

 - DC wind-ups

 - Complex litigation and legal work including instructing legal advisers

-- Scheme governance reviews
+- scheme governance reviews

-Mike is a member of our internal legal team and is a member of the Association of Professional Pension Trustees.
-Mike has completed the Pensions Regulator's Trustee Toolkit and holds the Pensions Management Institute's Certificate in DC Governance and Award in Pension Trusteeship (DC and DB).
+Mike is a member of our internal legal team and is a fully accredited member of the Association of Professional Pension Trustees.
+Mike has completed TPR's Trustee Toolkit and holds the Pensions Management Institute's Certificate in DC Governance and Award in Pension Trusteeship (DC and DB).
 Mike has met all required CPD requirements.